 The Covid-19 panic of 2020 is a coup.
-It shows us how far our political culture has crumbled away in the recent years.
+The ease with which has taken place shows us how far our political culture has crumbled away in recent years.
 The determination to sustain our financial system have required the prolonged concealment of truth and profound corruption of public discourse and political life.

-Our governments have taken advantage of the global panic in order to enact authoritarian measures to cover up for the fact that the financial assumptions which have sustained Western living standards are now collapsing.
-The Covid-19 panic measures have allowed governments to conceal the real crisis, the financial crisis, beneath, and so prevented populations from understanding the extent of the collapse and the responsibility of governments for this collapse.
+Our governments have taken advantage of the global panic in order to enact authoritarian measures to cover up for the fact that the financial assumptions about growth which have sustained Western living standards are now collapsing.
+The Covid-19 panic measures have allowed governments to conceal the real crisis, the financial crisis, beneath, and so prevented populations from understanding the extent of the collapse and from understanding their own responsibility, as well as the responsibility of the financial sector and governments, for this collapse.

 First, in this coup the medical industry and pharmaceutical corporations have taken control of government.
-Their vaccination and tracing projects will are intended to regulate which of us may have access to employment and public life.
+The stock prices of pharmaceuticals, and Big Data, have been holding up stock markets, and the bizarrely over-valued stock market has been sustaining the belief that all is well with us and we can continue to borrow and spend.
+Their vaccination and tracing projects are intended to regulate which of us will have access to employment and public life.

 Then this is also a coup by the public sector, directed against the private sector.
 Government no longer wishes to acknowledge that it is dependent on the national working population.
-Governments have divided the population into essential workers and non-essential. and believes that only government employment is essential.
-They think that they can do without us and so they can take economic activity and employment away from a large proportion of the population and yet expect their own prospects to remain the same.
+Governments have divided the population into essential workers and non-essential and acts as though only government employment is essential.
+They think that they can do without us.
+They believe they can take economic activity and employment away from a large proportion of the population and yet expect their own prospects to remain the same.
 But government is dependent on a free-functioning economy.
 When government thinks it is more essential than the economy that supports it, the parasite is endangering its own host.

 An economy is the most complex integrated man-made organism on the planet with billions of inter-dependencies.
 Its complexity is understood by no single human.
 That’s the beauty of it.
 Politicians can’t fathom it or understand any part of it, usually because they’ve never produced anything of value that needed to be marketed and sold.
 Trying to make adjustments to it will continue to cause unimaginable problems.
 Governments find it impossible to allow us all to manage our own risk.
 They cannot do because they cannot resist the demands made by those who do not want, or do not know how, to provide for themselves and who have no concern for their own freedom or dignity.